7 Essential Vermouth Cocktails for Winter Entertaining

 Vermouth is the ultimate ingredient for cozy, winter cocktails.
 Whether you're hosting a holiday party or a quiet evening in, these seven drinks - from classics like the Manhattan to creative twists like Mulled Vermouth - offer something for everyone.
 Here's a quick rundown of the cocktails featured:

 Quick Tip: Always store opened vermouth in the fridge to keep it fresh.
 Ready to elevate your winter entertaining?
-Dive into these recipes and find your favourite!
+Dive into these recipes and find your favorite!

 5 Excellent Sweet Vermouth Cocktails